 Let’s first begin with the initial understanding of Discrete, Level of Efforts and Apportioned Efforts; these are differentiations of activities which are result of decomposition of work packages.

-According to PMBOK® Guide Fifth Edition work package decomposition result in activities that need to be scheduled.
+According to PMBOK® Guide Sixth Edition work package decomposition result in activities that need to be scheduled.
 Work packages define the project and product deliverables and activities are the actions to complete those deliverables.

 So planned work is contained in the lower level of WBS known as Work package and during scheduling these work packages are further decompose to activities.